loinal10/Real-Estate/README.md

 House Price, Distance from MRT,No. of stores around,Area

 # Technology Used
-Python
-Jupyter Notebook
-VS Code
+Python, Jupyter Notebook, VS Code

 # Usage
 1. Visit http://localhost:8000/ in your browser to access the platform